 If you’re self-employed, holidays are borrowed time therefore it stands to reason that my retirement will make up for this.

+Apart from my two beautiful boys.
 Most recently, winning in successive years at the British Chamber Business Awards with Barker Shoes.
 It was incredible.
-Barker Shoes remain one of my most enjoyed accounts and the work we did, and our successes are a demonstration of what strong partnerships between client and suppliers can achieve.
+Barker Shoes remains one of my most enjoyed accounts and the work we did, and our successes are a demonstration of what strong partnerships between clients and suppliers can achieve.

 In relation to the British Chambers awards, not buying a new dress for the second ceremony.
 Having won the first year, I didn’t believe lightning would strike twice.